How to stop stress eating: 3 unexpected strategies

 Or, opt for a balanced meal, like a sandwich with some salty chips on the side for added comfort.
 Balancing comfort foods with nutritious ones sends a message to your mind that it’s perfectly okay to honor your cravings, ultimately erasing food guilt and shame while nourishing your body to cope with stress.

-Regular Carb Intake: Eat carbs regularly, especially in times of stress, regardless of diet culture’s point of view on stress eating.
+Regular Carb Intake: Eat complex carbs regularly, especially in times of stress, regardless of diet culture’s point of view on stress eating.

 Tryptophan is the precursor to serotonin, the neurotransmitter responsible for feelings of well-being.
 Foods rich in tryptophan include salmon, pastured eggs, hard cheese, turkey, tofu, nuts, oats, and seeds like pumpkin or sunflower seeds.
 To maximize stress relief from these foods, pair them with whole-food-based carbohydrates whenever possible.